TOC Digital Speech and Debate Series 1

 1. What are their qualifications?

 I learned debate in Omaha, Nebraska before moving to the East Coast where I have gained most of my coaching experience.
 I qualified to both NSDA Nationals and the TOC in my time as a student.
-I have taught numerous weeks at a number of debate summer camps and have been an assistant and head coach at Lake Highland and Brearley.
+I have taught numerous weeks at a number of debate summer camps and have been an assistant and head coach at Lake Highland and Brearley respectively.

 2. What will they listen to?